daveism/560-prez/6th.md

 In the WesEastern Pacific, it appears max wind are trending up also for intense hurricanes!

 Is this Real?
-Well all the data is ready for you to dig in too, but first lets take a look at some of the cool stuff we can do with some scripting.
+Well all the data is ready for you to dig in too, what else can do with scripting.

 [Previous page](5th.md) | [Next page](7th.md)